Our Customers Say We Make a Difference ⭐⭐⭐⭐⭐ 5 out of 5 on 50+ Reviews

 Christina has many years of tutoring experience, working with a wide range of students from elementary through college.
 She also has experience supporting students with special needs in both group and one-on-one settings.
 When not tutoring, she enjoys hiking, reading, trail running, and mountain biking.
 She loves exploring with her boyfriend and their lovable, silly dog, Loki.
 One memorable experience for Christina was tutoring a student with learning disabilities who struggled to consistently recall sight words.
 Some sessions he remembered them, while in others he forgot.
 Christina realized the difficulty stemmed from a lack of confidence, as the student would give up before trying.
 To build his confidence, she introduced star stickers, placing one on a card each time he recalled a word correctly.
 Over time, the student could see one, two, or even three stickers on a card, which showed him that he did know the word.
 This small but meaningful strategy helped him believe in his ability and encouraged him to try rather than give up.

-• Fernando Contreras
+• Fernando Resendez

 • Harminder Gill